• Skip to primary navigation

 What is Spray Paint?

 Is a paint (acrylic or oil) that comes in a sealed, pressurized container that is released in an aerosol spray.
-Spray paint is great on projects that one would typically use a roller to paint a coat on or paint brush when they are looking for a smooth coat of paint.
+Spray paint is great on projects that one would typically use a roller to paint a coat on or a paint brush when they are looking for a smooth coat of paint.

 What Kind of Paint is Spray Paint?